ruyadorno/ipt/README.md

 ## Alternatives

-As in any cool idea, iPipeTo is not the only available choice, here are some other cool implementations found in the wild:
+As in any cool idea, **iPipeTo** is not the only available choice, here are some other cool similar tools found in the wild:

 - [percol](https://github.com/mooz/percol) (python)
 - [sentaku](https://github.com/rcmdnk/sentaku) (shell script)